 NGOs are provided opportunities to participate in review of country compliance; they are invited to submit information about country compliance and may provide oral presentations at the beginning of committee sessions.
 Additionally, the Committee may request ad hoc reports from governments in response to the information NGOs provide.
 NGOs have prepared information documents describing how to make the best use of these opportunities.
-147 c.
-International Covenant on Civil and Political Rights (ICCPR)

 The Committee's recommendations include specific legislative and policy suggestions that may ensure that rights are secured.
-The ECOSOC can submit reports to other U.N. bodies, as well as request reports from these bodies describing their progress in observing the Convention.148
+The ECOSOC can submit reports to other U.N. bodies, as well as request reports from these bodies describing their progress in observing the Convention.